Authored by the expert who managed and guided the team behind the Italy Property Pack

 Sources: Ticonsiglio, Idealista

-7) Naples rental prices are rising 5% as it gains popularity among young renters
+7) By 2025, Naples rental prices are expected to increase by 5% as it becomes more popular with young renters

 Naples is becoming a hotspot for young renters.